aregsar/aregsarblog/blog/2020/run-a-local-web-server/index.md

 echo '<html><body>Hello</body></html>' > index.html
 ```

-Now run any of the server execution script mentioned in this article to serve up the file.
+Now run any of the server execution scripts mentioned in this article to serve up `index.html` the file.

+Navigate your browser to `http://localhost/index.html` to view the file.